dbca-wa/cddp-ingester/README.md

 # Docker image

+This project defines a couple of different Dockerfiles that can be run for separate purposes (ingesting data, setting metadata, etc.) They each have different system packages installed and different run commands.
+A future improvement would be to consolidate them into a single Docker image.

-To build a new ingester Docker image from the `Dockerfile`:
+To build a new ingester Docker image from `Dockerfile.ingester`:

     docker image build -t dbcawa/cddp-ingester -f Dockerfile.ingester .

-To build a new metadata Docker image from the `Dockerfile`:
+To build a new metadata Docker image from `Dockerfile.metadata`:

     docker image build -t dbcawa/cddp-metadata -f Dockerfile.metadata .